The Night the Air Held Its Breath

 This year, on November 26, I’ll mark forty years since my dad, Butch, took his own life.
 I was twelve years old.

 Then she suddenly remembered that I was asleep in her bed.
 Startled, she ran down the hall to check on me.
-The room was quiet except for the low hum of the radio I always slept with, tuned to the popular Top 40 station.
+The room was quiet except for the low hum of the radio that I always slept with, tuned to the popular Top 40 station.
 But the song that she heard stopped her in her tracks.
 It wasn’t part of the usual playlist.
 It was “The Twelfth of Never” by Johnny Mathis – my parents’ wedding song, which by then was considered a classic.
 What a beautiful gift from the Lord, reminding my mother of His loving presence.

 In the years that followed, my immediate family endured four more suicides and, later, a violent white-collar crime that targeted my grandfather two months after I was baptized in 2015 and continued until 2019.
 The perpetrators remain free, and the case remains unsolved.